Lake Jons’ self-titled debut is an atmospheric folk/pop journey through purpose and belonging, togetherness and understanding – true human connection.

 You took all the bricks & built your home

 Inside of your head

-Single “Breath Out the Fumes,” previously premiered here on Atwood Magazine, follows with an exuberant exultation of life.
+Single “Breathe Out the Fumes,” previously premiered here on Atwood Magazine, follows with an exuberant exultation of life.
 An inspiring call-to-action full of folk-rock cheer, the song delivers a loving, positive and empowering embrace of individuality.
 “We can’t go hiding ourselves just because somebody says we’re not allowed to disclose,” proclaims Jooel Jons with feverish passion.
 However we choose to interpret this song, it’s worth nothing that Lake Jons’ native country of Finland has been among the most progressive and accepting nations in the world for quite some time, when it comes to LGBT rights and many more issues.
 (Business Insider Nordic, 2016).
 The band’s message comes to a head in their catchy, singalong chorus: